mobxjs/mobx/README.md

 ## Contributing

 * Feel free to send small pull requests.
 Please discuss new features or big changes in a GitHub issue first.
-* Use `npm test` to run the basic test suite, `npm run coverage` for the test suite with coverage and `npm run perf` for the performance tests.
+* Use `npm test` to run the basic test suite, `npm run coverage` for the test suite with coverage and `npm run test:performance` for the performance tests.
 * Please note that if you want to backport a feature / fix to MobX 4 a second PR needs to be opened to the mobx4-master branch.

 # MobX 4 vs MobX 5